Located within Mind Alive Inc.

 - traumatic brain injury (TBI) associated symptoms

-Edmonton Neurotherapy is directed by Dr. Horst H. Mueller, an Alberta-registered psychologist who is board-certified in EEG neurofeedback and psychopharmacology as well as a registered Canadian health services provider in psychology.
+In collaboration with Mind Alive Inc., [www.mindalive.com] Edmonton Neurotherapy is the private psychology practice of Dr. Horst H. Mueller, an Alberta-registered psychologist with board-certification in EEG neurofeedback (BCN) and psychopharmacology (ICPP).
+Dr. Mueller is also a registered Canadian health services psychologist (CRHSP).

 We hope those unfamiliar with neurotherapy will find the material on this web site helpful and informative.
-For those seeking safe, non-invasive, non-pharmaceutical treatment for psychoneurophysiological conditions and disorders, please contact us by e-mail with any questions you may have or by telephone to book an initial no-charge consultation appointment with Dr. Horst Mueller.
+For those seeking safe, non-invasive, non-pharmaceutical treatment for psychoneurophysiological conditions and disorders, please contact Dr. Mueller by e-mail with any questions you may have or by telephone to book an initial consultation appointment.
 CONTACT US